 Tip: For easy storage, mix CBD cooking oil with herbs and pop it in the freezer in an ice cube tray.
 Then, when you want to use the oil simply pop out one or two ice cubes and leave the rest in the freezer!

-Some edible CBD products are best stored in the refrigerator, and in many cases they can be frozen to extend their shelf-life if you are not planning on consuming them straight away.
+Also, some edible CBD products are best stored in the refrigerator, and in many cases, they can be frozen to extend their shelf-life if you are not planning on consuming them straight away.

 If you still have doubts, talk to the retailer and discuss the storage options.

 CBD skincare products